James Rose, landscape theorist, author, and practitioner

 The design experiments for which he was expelled served as a basis for a series of provocative articles expounding modernism in landscape design, published in 1938 and 1939 in Pencil Points magazine (now Progressive Architecture).
 Subsequently Rose authored many other articles, including a series with Eckbo and Kiley, as well as four books which advance both the theory and practice of landscape architecture in the twentieth century.
 See Bibliography for an annotated list of published work.

 Rose was employed briefly in New York City in 1941 as a landscape architect by Tuttle, Seelye, Place and Raymond where he worked on the design of a staging area to house thirty thousand men at Camp Kilmer, New Jersey.
 For a short time, Rose had a sizeable practice of his own in New York City, but he quickly decided that large-scale public and corporate work would impose too many restrictions on his creative freedom, and devoted most of his post WWII career to the design of private gardens.

 Fusion of indoor and outdoor space

 In 1953 he began building one of his most significant designs, the Rose residence in Ridgewood, New Jersey.
-Rose conceived of the design while stationed in Okinawa, Japan, in 1943.
+Rose conceived of the design in 1943.
 He made the first model from scraps found in construction battalion headquarters.
 After construction, the design was published in the December 1954 issue of Progressive Architecture, juxtaposed to the design for a traditional Japanese house built in the garden of the Museum of Modern Art in New York City; the article cites Rose’s design for its spatial discipline.
 The design clearly expresses Rose’s idea of fusion between indoor and outdoor space as well as his notion that modern environmental design must be flexible to allow for changes in the environment, as well as in the lives of its users.

 Practice based on improvisation